dottjt/refactor-me/README.md

 - Decided to rewrite everything from the ground-up in node.js, since that's what I primarily work with.
 Also changed the datastore from SQLite to PostgreSQL.
 - Decided not to use Object-oriented patterns (classes, services etc.) in favour for more functional patterns.
 It produces cleaner code, in my opinion.
 - My guiding principle whilst building this was to make the code as readable and as searchable as possible.
 I tried to make everything as explicit as possible.
-- I didn't take the commits seriously, at all.
+- I didn't take the commit messages, nor their contents, seriously.
+At all.

 ## Improvements

 - I basically rewrote everything.
 - I changed the way a lot things worked (such as removing the `isNew` flag to determine whether it's a directive to create/update).
 - Added some much needed documentation for the routes.
-- Added integration tests for the API endpoints.
+- Added extensive integration testing for the API endpoints.
-- Added API validation.
+- Added extensive API validation.
+Very happy with how this turned out.
+- Added linting.
 - Added githooks.

 ## If I Had More Time

 - Setup SSL.
 - Setup some sort of external error alerting i.e. Sentry.
-- Setup Docker configurations for both testing and production.
+- Setup Scripts/Docker configurations for a production build.
+- Setup some sort of CI/CD i.e. Buildkite.
 - Setup some sort of contract testing (technically it would just be the verifier).
-- Setup some sort of CI/CD i.e. Buildkite.
-- Setup some sort of integration testing with the database.
-- Fixtures file of all the different available products for testing purposes.
+- Create etensive fixture files of all the different available products.
 - Implement test coverage i.e. NYC, as well as set testing thresholds.
-- Probably refactor the route validation, and write tests for it as well.
+- Write tests specific to the route validation (although technically they're tested via the integration testing).
 - Add some form of rate limiting with a Redis cache.
 - Add additional JSDoc annotations.